 - As the name suggests, the term “memorandum” refers to a letter, while “understanding” is a process of knowing someone’s intentions.
 An MOU is a written bilateral or multilateral declaration of certain mutually accepted goals directed to help the parties involved.
 MOU essentially specifies the purpose, goals, and a rough roadmap of the collaboration to the parties involved.
-MOUs can be commonly found in business deals, mergersMergersA merger is a voluntary fusion of two existing entities equal in size, operations, and customers deciding to amalgamate to form a new entity, expand its reach into new territories, lower operational costs, increase revenues, and earn greater control over market share., takeoversTakeoversA takeover is a transaction where the bidder company acquires the target company with or without the management's mutual agreement.
+MOUs can be commonly found in business deals, mergersMergersMerger refers to a strategic process whereby two or more companies mutually form a new single legal venture.
+For example, in 2015, ketchup maker H.J.
+Heinz Co and Kraft Foods Group Inc merged their business to become Kraft Heinz Company, a leading global food and beverage firm., takeoversTakeoversA takeover is a transaction where the bidder company acquires the target company with or without the management's mutual agreement.
 Typically, a larger company expresses an interest to acquire a smaller company.
-Takeovers are frequent events in the current competitive business world disguised as friendly mergers., government tenders, international tradesInternational TradesThe trading or exchange of products and/or services across international borders is referred to as international trade.
-It frequently includes other risk factors such as exchange rate, government policies, economy, laws of the other nation, judicial system, and financial markets that impact trade between the two., etc.
+Takeovers are frequent events in the current competitive business world disguised as friendly mergers., government tenders, international tradesInternational TradesInternational Trade refers to the trading or exchange of goods and or services across international borders. , etc.

 - In an MOU, the parties mention a detailed description of the conditions, expectations, roles, responsibilities, obligations, compensation, and restrictions for each other.
 Both the parties show a willingness to move ahead with the collaboration towards fulfilling the terms mentioned in the MOU.